Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 \subsection{Motivation of This Review}

 This paper focuses on the development and application of ANNs in the MIA task.
-A comprehensive overview of techniques for the image analysis of microorganism using classical neural networks and deep neural networks is presented.
+A comprehensive overview of techniques for the image analysis of microorganisms using classical and deep neural networks is presented.
 The motivation is to clarify the development history of ANNs, understand the popular technology and trend of ANN applications in the MIA field.
-Besides, this paper also discusses potential techniques for the image analysis of microorganism by ANNs.
-As far as we know, there are some review papers that summarize researches related to the MIA task, for example, papers~\cite{Kulwa-2019-ASSM,Li-2020-ARCM,Li-2019-ASAC,Li-2018-ABRC}.
+Besides, this paper also discusses potential techniques for the image analysis of microorganisms by ANNs.
+To our best knowledge, some review papers summarize research related to the MIA task, such as papers~\cite{Kulwa-2019-ASSM,Li-2020-ARCM,Li-2019-ASAC,Li-2018-ABRC,Zhang-2021-ACRI}.
 In the following part, we go through these review papers.

-The review~\cite{Kulwa-2019-ASSM} comprehensively analyses the various studies focused on microorganism image segmentation methods from 1989 to 2018.
-These methods include classical segmentation methods (e.g., edge-based, threshold-based, and region-based segmentation methods) and machine learning-based methods (supervised and unsupervised machine learning methods).
+The review~\cite{Kulwa-2019-ASSM} comprehensively analyzes the various studies focusing on microorganism image segmentation methods from 1989 to 2018.
+These methods include classical methods (e.g., edge-based, threshold-based, and region-based segmentation methods) and machine learning-based methods (supervised and unsupervised machine learning methods).
 About 85 related papers are summarized in this review.
-The ANN-based segmentation method is one part of this review.
+The ANN-based segmentation method is only one part of this review.
 In the review~\cite{Li-2020-ARCM}, to clarify the potential and application of different clustering techniques in MIA, the related works from 1997 to 2017 are summarized while pinning out the specific challenges on each work (area) with the corresponding suitable clustering algorithm.
 More than 20 related research papers are summarized in this review.

-In the review~\cite{Li-2019-ASAC}, the development history of microorganism classification using content-based microscopic image analysis approaches is summarized.
-This review introduces the classification methods from different application domains, including agricultural, food, environmental, industrial, medical, water-borne, and scientific microorganisms.
+The review~\cite{Li-2019-ASAC} summarizes the development history of microorganism classification using content-based microscopic image analysis approaches.
+It introduces the classification methods from different application domains, including agricultural, food, environmental, industrial, medical, water-borne, and scientific microorganisms.
 Around 240 related works are summarized.
-The classification methods discussed in this review contains not only ANNs but also many other methods like SVM, KNN, RF, and so on.
+The classification methods discussed in this review contain ANNs and many ML methods like SVM, KNN, and RF. \cite{Zhang-2021-ACRI} proposes a comprehensive review focusing on microorganism counting based on image analysis approaches.
+It summarizes more than 144 related papers from 1980 to 2020.
+The image analysis approaches include both classical image analysis methods and deep learning methods.
+ANN is only a part of the methods discussed in this review.